-Brandon Brooks begins his fifth season as UCLA's head women's water polo coach in 2014.
-He was named the third head coach in program history on June 3, 2009, and has compiled a 99-26 (.792) record in his first four seasons.
+Brandon Brooks begins his seventh season as UCLA's head women's water polo coach in 2015-16.
+He was named the third head coach in program history on June 3, 2009, and has compiled a 152-34 record in his first six seasons.

-Brooks has coached UCLA to two MPSF Tournament titles in four seasons (2010, 2012).
-In addition, the Bruins have advanced to the MPSF Tournament championship match three times during his tenure.
+Brooks, the 2015 MPSF Coach of the Year, has coached UCLA to three MPSF Tournament titles in six seasons (2010, 2012, 2015).
+In addition, the Bruins have advanced to the MPSF Tournament championship match five times during his tenure.

 In 2012, UCLA finished in third place in the NCAA Tournament, defeating UC Irvine in the third-place match after having downed USC in that contest in 2011.